-It is responsible for identifying candidates, reviewing and approving nominations and/or renominations of Directors on the Board and Board Committees as well as reviewing the reasons for resignation of Directors.
-It also approves appointments and dismissals, and reviews the reasons for resignations of senior management executive positions in the Company, including the Group CEO, Group CFO, Group Chief Risk Officer ("Group CRO") and relevant senior management staff.
+The Board is responsible for identifying candidates, reviewing and approving nominations and/or re-nominations of Directors on the Board and Board Committees as well as reviewing the reasons for resignation of Directors.
+It also approves appointments and dismissals, and reviews the reasons for resignations of senior management positions in the Company, including the Group CEO, Group CFO, Group CRO and relevant senior management staff.
 In addition, the Board ensures there are adequate policies and procedures relating to the engagement, dismissal and succession of senior management.
-Following the resignation of the Group Chief Investment Officer ("Group CIO") in April 2022, Mr Chua Keng Hong was appointed as the Acting Group CIO in July 2022 and was subsequently appointed as Group CIO in December 2022.
-Mr Leslie Teo (Managing Director, Data and Strategic Transformation) left the Company in June 2022 and Ms Zhao Jingyuan was appointed as Group Chief Data Officer in July 2022.